sagemath/trac_to_gh/Issue 3834.md

 # Issue 3834: notebook -- massive bug in the notebook -- doing full text search starts a PYthon process for every single worksheet you have!!!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3834

 Original creator: was